Balazska/DaDTeam/Readme.md

 Our final goal is to create a model whose prediction outperforms the baseline solution.

 ## Running the codes
+Requirements: Python 3+ and tensorflow is assumed.

+## Milestone I.
 The [notebook](./DaDTeam_milestone_I.ipynb) and the data is included in this repository, and it contains codes to download and install the necessary components and libraries.
 (It also contains code to download the data, but it is only necessary if only the notebook will be downloaded).

-Python 3+ and tensorflow is assumed.

 ### Docker
 There is a docker repository for this project, the docker image containing the notebook for milestone 1 can be started with the following command: